jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Change Password

-Change Password is a feature of the Tick It site, users will have
+Change Password is a feature of the Tick It site giving users the ability to change their password if they so desire.

 <details>
 <summary>Change Password image</summary>